wintercms/docs/snowboard-extras.md

 }
 ```

-Following this structure, you have full-stack control over the experience of your component, providing an easy mechanism for controlling the front-end widget from the backend.
+Following this structure, you have full-stack control over the experience of your component, providing an easy mechanism for controlling the frontend widget from the backend.

 <a name="data-config-usage"></a>
 ### Usage